Jan Sawka: Early life

 In 1946, Sawka was born to an architect father and linguist mother, Jan and Maria Sawka, in the Silesian city of Zabrze.
 His father was imprisoned by the government of Communist Poland shortly after his birth.
 His mother was not allowed to pursue her career, but worked privately as a tutor.

-Sawka completed two master's degrees: in painting and print-making from the Wrocław Fine Arts Academy and in Architectural Engineering from the Institute of Technology in Wrocław.
-By his late 20s, Sawka was a star of the famed Polish Poster School and a leading artist of the counter-culture.
+Sawka completed two master's degrees: in painting and print-making from the Wrocław Fine Arts Academy and in Architectural Engineering from the Institute of Technology in Wroclaw.
+By his late 20s, Sawka was a star of the famed Polish Poster School (located in Warsaw) and a leading artist of the counter-culture.
 During the late 1960s and early 1970s, he became known in Poland for the posters and stage sets that he designed for avant-garde theater groups.
 He largely was able to avoid trouble with censors until his work begin to be noticed by foreign art critics, who commented on the hidden anti-authoritarian elements in his art.
 His oppositionist activities led to his exile from Poland in 1976.
 When he immigrated to New York in 1977, he had no money and he was unheard of in the United States.

 Sawka's art was widely praised by the dissidents against Communist Poland.
 In 1981, when martial law was imposed in Poland, the AFL-CIO sponsored a bipartisan fundraiser that sold Sawka's Solidarity poster in the millions to provide immediate support to the besieged Solidarity movement.